SacraDoctrina/SacraDoctrina/Theology of Culture/Theology of Music.md

     WA 4, 110, 16-17: “Tibi esto fedus, et eris deo pulcher.
 Tibi esto infirmus, et eris deo fortis.
 Tibi esto peccator, et eris deo iustus.”[^87]

+    Luther’s Heidelberg Disputation : “The sinners are beautiful because they are loved; they are not loved because they are beautiful.”[^98] Anttila将之称为“aesthetic variation of justification”: “... the beauty of God is the beauty that makes us beautiful.
+This is the aesthetic variation of justification through faith alone.”[^99]